petros-d/docs/docs/runtime-release-notes.md

 For instructions on how to upgrade, read [Upgrade Astronomer Runtime](upgrade-runtime).
 For general product release notes, go to [Astronomer Cloud Release Notes](release-notes).
 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or [support@astronomer.io](mailto:support@astronomer.io).

+## Astronomer Runtime 4.0.4

+- Release date: November 19, 2021
+- Airflow version: 2.2.2

+### Bug Fixes

+- Fixed an issue where DAG run and task instance records didn't show up as expected in the Airflow UI

 ## Astronomer Runtime 4.0.3

 - Release date: November 15, 2021